andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 And basically, the purpose of each promise object is to:

-1. Allow us to reflect the result of our computation in its properties ("PromiseState" and "PromiseResult")
+1. Allow us to reflect the result of our computation in its properties ("PromiseState" and "PromiseResult").
 2. Provide methods to schedule function calls for the time after a change in its state.

 We will discuss the second point and how to use the methods (*Promise.prototype.then*, *Promise.prototype.catch*, *Promise.prototype.finally*) very soon, but only after looking at some examples of how the properties (state and result) of a promise can be mutated.